 Over $7.4m of pledges have been made by community members interested in investing throughout 2017/2018.
 Due to this overwhelming interest, CWP and Partners Group are pleased to be delivering on their promise to the community, to open up the project for co-investment.

-The first step to be part of the opportunity, is to register your interest here.
+The first step to being part of the opportunity is to register your interest here.
 If you have an eligible postcode then you will be immediately sent an application form.
-This is a first-come first-served opportunity which is only open to residents located in the Federal Division of New England.
+This is a first-come-first-served opportunity which is only open to residents located in the Federal Division of New England.
 Priority will be given to wind farm neighbours and residents of the Inverell and Glen Innes Shires.

 The formal Supplementary Product Disclosure Statement (SPDS) will be available in February 2019.
 You will need to view this and approve your investment once it is released.